SAYEDALISINA93/TinyCInSwift/TINY_GRAMMAR.md

 `<Symbol>`: Represents special symbols used in TINYC.<br>

 ## Design Choices
-The TINYC grammar follows a subset of C's syntax while introducing simplifications for educational purposes.
-Notable design choices include:
+Based on the given instructions the TINYC grammar supports the design choices below:

 **Return Type and void:** Functions can have a supported return type but not void.<br>
 **Empty Function Blocks:** Empty function blocks are not allowed; each function must have a non-void return.<br>